- Program Areas

 Dr. Eric Suuberg | Brown University

 A reliable, easily implementable model of a site of VI concern will help guide field investigations.
-Right now, many investigations are conservative, and by their nature, intrusive to potentially impacted residents.
+Currently, many investigations are conservative, and by their nature, intrusive to potentially impacted residents.
 Any tool that will allow more targeted investigation of a more limited scope would be beneficial.
 In addition, at the present time, regulators do not have a good sense of how large the variations in contaminant vapor exposure concentrations might be, and cannot develop health-protective guidelines based upon predictions of such variation.
 This model would provide such information.
-Once a good site model is developed, it will be available for guiding design of mitigation systems (e.g., subslab depressurization).
-(Anticipated Project Completion - 2019)
+(Project Completion - 2020)

 McAlary, T., T. McHugh, B. Eklund, C. Lutes, E. Suuberg, H. Hayes, K.G.
 Pennell, D. Folkes, H. Dawson, R. Truesdale, L. Beckley, and C. Holto.
 2016.
 Comments and Corrections to: “The Emperor’s Old Clothes: An Inconvenient Truth About Currently Accepted Vapor Intrusion Assessment Methods,” and “Emperor’s Old Clothes Revisited,” Two Recent Editorials by Mark Kram, Groundwater Monitoring and Remediation, 36(3):84-87.